 Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2018 to week 52, 2022.

-Chickenpox presentations to EDs increased in the past week while shingles presentations remained stable (Figure 18).
+Chickenpox presentations to EDs remained stable in the past week while shingles presentations decreased below the baseline (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks